HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 border-collapse:collapse;
 padding: 6px;}</style>

 IEEE 11073-10206 timestamps represent a UTC time or a local time, that is synchronised with an external time source or not and can come with or without a TZ/DST offset or the time stamp represents a Tick Counter value.
 These time stamps can come from the current timeline of the PHD or not.
-In order to map a timestamp for the PHD's cyrrent timeline, the PHG needs the PHD's current time.
+In order to map a timestamp for the PHD's current timeline, the PHG needs the PHD's current time.

 Observations with a timestamp that is not from the current timeline of the PHD and that are not from a timeline synchronised with an external time source should be thrown away since there is no way to give them a correct timestamp.